blockpool-io/Seed-IP-Update-script/auto-restart/README.md

 You may want to edit the `forever.json` file to point to the location where your `BPL-node` folder is.
 Verify that the rest of the parameters in `forever.json` match what you are expecting.

-Now, you can stop your bpl-node process.
-First verify what forever processes are running with `forever list`.
-Once you have checked what is running, you can stop all processes with `forever stopall`.
+Now, you can stop your BPL-node process.
+First find out the process uid with `forever list`.
+You can then stop the BPL-node process with `forever stop <uid>`, where `<uid>` is the respective process number.
+Alternatively you can stop all running forever processes by typing `forever stopall`.

 Finally, you can run the `bplnode` process, using the parameters specified in the `forever.json` file, simply with this command: